Decorative trim adds timeless character and visual appeal

 Are you satisfied with the overall look of the rooms of your house?
 Furniture and decor aside, does it have the character you crave?
 If not, consider introducing molding.
 The addition of trim along the ceiling, at the floor, and around doorways (even on walls) will add the depth and distinction you seek.
 This is true for new and old, modern and traditional houses alike.
 When introduced with imagination and care, molding also will boost the perceived value of a home.

-Sweeten, a free service matching renovating homeowners with vetted general contractors, offers an overview of the types of molding available and their benefits.
+Sweeten, a free renovation platform connecting homeowners to vetted general contractors, offers an overview of the types of molding available and their benefits.
 As always, consult your contractor before committing to the molding material to be sure you have a choice that will work in your room’s dimensions and structure.

 You can add trim to just about any area of a room, from ceiling to floor, and areas in between.
 Some molding styles will work anywhere; others are designed to fit a specific location.
 Here’s the rundown:

 - Crown molding – Just as the name indicates, crown molding crowns the room when placed at the seam or transition between the ceiling and the wall.
 Styles can be very simple or highly elaborate and combined to create a unique and refined installation.
 You can also work with a fabricator to design and cut from wood the exact look you want, but this will cost more than pre-made (see materials and profiles below).

 - Casing – This trim serves to conceal the gap between the wall and the door or window frame.
 With regard to doorways, it also helps to stabilize the opening, so this is one trim you don’t want to skip.
 Casing and baseboard should match or closely resemble each other for a cohesive look that doesn’t dominate a room (particularly one with a crown molding).